The Jayne Mansfield Story (1980)

 Mickey Hargitay is shown visiting his wife on the set of Las Vegas Hillbillys (1966).
 The two divorced two years prior to his film being made.

-Only supposed scene recreation in this biopic is from Las Vegas Hillbillys.
-However, biopic depicts this film as a western, where in fact it was a musical-comedy.
+Closest this biopic gets to a ‘scene stealer’ is restaging a scene from the play ‘Will Success Spoil Rock Hunter’ which Mansfield recreated for the film version.
+There is also a brief scene supposedly from Las Vegas Hillbillys.
+However, the biopic depicts this film as a western, where in fact it was a musical-comedy.